Fiat 850: Variants

 At the time of their introduction into the United States the Sedan, Coupé and Spider were marketed with a reduced capacity, high compression 817 cc engine in order to beat US emissions regulations at the time which applied only to engines equal to or larger than 50 cubic inches.
 Compression was raised from 8.8:1 to 9.2:1, requiring premium octane fuel.

 In order to separate the sportier variants Coupé and Spider from the basic version, apart from the increase of engine performance, the equipment was also extended and adapted to the higher expectations.
-Both received sport seats, a sport steering wheel and round speedometer; Spider even received a completely rearranged instrument panel.
+Both received sport seats, a sport steering wheel and round speedometer; the Spider even received a completely rearranged instrument panel.
 The front drum brakes were replaced with disc brakes, although drum brakes remained on the rear wheels.

 In 1968, Fiat revised the successful Spider and Coupé again and gave them an even stronger engine with 903 cc and 52 hp-metric.
 They were called Sport Spider (engine code 100GBS.000) and Sport Coupé (engine code 100GBC.000).
 The Sport Spider body stayed essentially the same, but with a restyled front.
 The headlamps were moved forward slightly and the glass covers were eliminated giving the car a "frog-eye" look, and the original flush front turn indicators were replaced with units hung below the bumper.
 Several limited special edition versions of the Spider were offered, including the Racer featuring a body-colored metal hard top and the Racer Berlinetta featuring a black vinyl hard top.